varadkulkarni18/Aero-Lux-Airlines/README.md

 How to Run the project:

-Click the green "Code" button above.
+1.Click the green "Code" button above.

-Select "Download ZIP" and extract the files.
+2.Select "Download ZIP" and extract the files.

-Open index.html in a web browser — the CSS will load correctly.
+3.Open index.html in a web browser — the CSS will load correctly.

 Do not use the "Raw" download button for just the HTML file, or styles may not load.